syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% endtabs %}

-You can download a complete working sample from GitHub.
+Download a complete working sample from GitHub.

 N> Adjust the HTML margin top and bottom values according to the height of the HTML header and footer, as well as the margin settings.